 Stoked Pizza Company

 This Union Square Eden is not a vegetarian restaurant, but with a name like Field & Vine, plant-based diners can trust they’re in good hands.
 The menu changes frequently, but vegetarian snacks like lacto-fermented farm vegetable Pickles and Cheddar Cornbread with grilled scallion butter typically spring up.
 Depending on the season, herbivores can delight in garden-fresh dishes like Jimmy Nardello Peppers with sweet, rich saba, a syrup derived from grapes; and Grilled Arrowhead Cabbage with Bayley Hazen Blue Cheese, pickled ramps, honey, and cashews.
-Check it out for patio dining and takeout.
+Check it out for on-site dining.

 Updated by Jacqueline Cain